-To meet the practicum requirement, the total practicum hours must be at least 100 hours; one may combine multiple experiences of less than 100 hours, to meet the total.
+To meet the practicum requirement, the total practicum hours must be at least 100 hours; one may combine multiple experiences of less than 100 hours to meet the total.

-Completion of the required 300.615 or 300.603 Tools of Public Health Practice course with a grade of C or higher will earn students 10 practicum hours.
+Completion of the required 300.615 Tools of Public Health Practice course with a grade of C or higher will earn students 10 practicum hours.